FunnyWolf/Viper/docs/en/guide/common_config.md

-# General configuration
+# General Configuration

-## Return to the address
+## Callback Address

-+ The back connection address is used for automatic prompts such as /load/port forwarding.
++ The callback address is used for auto-suggestions such as handler, payloads, and port forwarding.

 ## Session Monitoring

-+ Send notifications when the platform has a new session online
++ Send notifications when a new session goes online on the platform.
-+ Function recommendations are used with bot notifications
++ It is recommended to use this feature in conjunction with bot notifications.